 How is the course assessed?

-The exam consists of four components.
-In Component 1 (Language: Mythology and Domestic Life) and Component 2 (Language: History) you will be tested on your knowledge and understanding of Latin vocabulary and grammar through translating from Latin into English and vice versa.
-In Component 3 (Prose Literature) and Component 4 (Verse Literature) you will be examined on your understanding of prose and verse pieces, their cultural contexts and your knowledge of the literary effects they employ.
-Each paper lasts 1 hour 30 minutes and is worth 25% of the marks.
+The exam consists of three components.
+In Component 1 (Language), you will be tested on your knowledge and understanding of Latin vocabulary and grammar through translation from Latin into English and vice versa.
+In Component 2 (Prose Literature) and Component 3 (Verse Literature) you will be examined on your understanding of prose and verse pieces, their cultural contexts and your knowledge of the literary effects they employ.
+Component 1 lasts 1 hour 30 minutes and is worth 50% of the GCSE.
+Components 2 and 3 last 1 hour 30 minutes each and are worth 25% of the marks each.

 Cambridge Latin Anthology